capjamesg/web-feed-recovery/README.md

 ## Algorithm

 1. Go to the homepage of the site associated with the feed.
-2. Check the HTTP headers and HTML `<meta>` tags for signals of a feed (using the [indieweb-utils feed discovery implementation](https://indieweb-utils.readthedocs.io/en/latest/discovery.html#indieweb_utils.discover_web_page_feeds)).
+2. Check the HTTP headers and HTML `<link>` tags for signals of a feed (using the [indieweb-utils feed discovery implementation](https://indieweb-utils.readthedocs.io/en/latest/discovery.html#indieweb_utils.discover_web_page_feeds)).
 3. Check for instances of several link anchors indicative of a feed (i.e. "RSS", "RSS Feed").
 Save those as potential new feeds.
 4. Check for instances of link anchors for several blog-related terms, like "Blog" and "Writing".
-Go to those pages, perform HTTP header and HTML meta tag analysis, and save any feeds.
+Go to those pages, perform HTTP header and HTML `<link>` tag analysis, and save any feeds.
 5. Present all discovered feeds.

 ### Limitations